-With an influx of technology over the past decade, particularly over the past two years, with the introduction of iPads and Chromebooks, we have to wonder what gaps exist that prevent us from accelerating and scaling the change we want to see in schools.
+With an influx of technology over the past decade, with iPads and Chromebooks, and now the acceleration of AI technology, particularly over the past year, we have to wonder what gaps exist that prevent us from accelerating and scaling the change we want to see in schools.

 One reason is that this challenge is complex and overwhelming.
 This is where design thinking practices are helpful in moving from idea to impact.
 Design thinking practices provide the structure and scaffolds needed to take a complex idea and simplify it.